Prediction: antibiotics will one day be seen in the same way as Thalidomide – a drug prescribed with no idea of the horrific long-term consequences.

-In my gut-health coaching practice I commonly see people with combinations of these problems, including bowel issues, overweight and autoimmunity together with anxiety, migraines or depression.
+In our gut-health coaching program we commonly see people with combinations of these problems, including bowel issues, inability to lose weight, skin conditions and autoimmunity together with anxiety, migraines or depression.

 Most of them have a medical history that involves large quantities of antibiotics.
 As their conditions worsened they have often been prescribed more and more antibiotics, which is like pouring oil on a raging fire.

 Yes, all these health conditions I’ve mentioned come about for a combination of different reasons.
-My point is that antibiotic use is a major contributory factor in all of them.
+However antibiotic use is a major contributory factor in all of them.

 Keep in mind that antibiotics should only be used when medically NECESSARY, on a case by case basis and as advised by your medical professional.